 For example, I want to attract other photographers who are interested in learning from me, or I want to attract potential wedding contracts in the Central Florida area.
 Be specific.
-Give your site a missions statement.
-Refine your objectives so you can say what you do and who is the audience for your site.
+Give your site a mission statement.
+Refine your objectives so you can say what you do and who your site’s audience is.

 Eliminate extraneous content.
 Define a niche and work it.

 Since I don’t know your niche, I’m going to give you some very generic and essential strategies for your photography web site.